daviddias/webrtc-explorer/README.md

             data: 'hey, how are you doing');
   ```

-  Send a message to this node sucessor (next node in Chord)
+  Send a message to this node sucessor (next node in ring)

   ```
   node.sendSucessor(data: 'hey, how are you doing');